vsrz/KidTracker/README.md

 ----------------

 Sometimes devices can fall off the ARP table, especially if they are not talking for a period of time.
 Probably need to figure out a way to have the router ping the broadcast IP just before the cronjob runs for this process.
 You could schedule the cron between a certain time period where you expect the device to show up to shorten the probability that a device will be undetected due to an ARP timeout.

+Increasing the threshold in tracker.cfg will help alleviate this, but will throw off the speed at which you will receive your alerts.
+In my setup, I poll every minute, and send an alert once a device appears active after 5 polls.